PaddlePaddle/Paddle/README.md

 Welcome to the PaddlePaddle GitHub.

-PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.
+PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use。 efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.